DeadFred121/toothcrate-front/README.md

 4. Used the network tab to check communication with the server.
 5. Used react developer tools to see the current JSX and key, ref, its state and props.
-6. Using logs in Heroku.
+6. Using logs in Heroku .

 ## Reflections

-3. It was great to create an app to solve a real world problem.
+1. It was great to create an app to solve a real world problem.
-4. Great to refresh what we have learned and to apply it to the project.
+2. Great to refresh what we have learned and to apply it to the project.
-5. Nice to work on new things and discuss our individual strengths .
+3. Nice to work on new things and discuss our individual strengths .
-6. Prioritise features rather than styling.
+4. WE learned to prioritise features rather than styling.
-7. The whole team should have worked on the backend and then the frontend.
+5. The whole team should have worked on the backend and then the frontend.
 This would have helped to equip the whole team to be productive on both stacks.
-8. As a team we should be more open with our questions and seek help.
+6. As a team we should be more open with our questions and seek help.
-9. Focus on getting functionality out
+7. Focus on getting functionality out
-10. Be careful about how much we promise to stakeholders.
+8. Be careful about how much we promise to stakeholders.
+9. Working through road blocks as a team.